Battle of the Sakarya: Background

-The Greek offensive, under King Constantine I as Supreme Commander of the Greek Forces in Asia, was committed on July 16, 1921, and skilfully executed.
-A feint towards the Turkish right flank at Eskişehir distracted Ismet Pasha just as the major assault fell on the left at Kara Hisar.
+The Greeks, on July 16, 1921, skillfully executed a feint towards the Turkish right flank at Eskişehir distracted Ismet Pasha, just as the major assault fell on the left flank at Kara Hisar.
 The Greeks then wheeled their axis to the north, swept towards Eskişehir and rolled up the Turkish defence in a series of frontal assaults that was combined with flanking movements.

-Eskişehir fell on July 17 despite a vigorous counterattack by Ismet Pasha, who was determined to fight to the finish.
-The saner counsels of Mustafa Kemal Ataturk prevailed, however, and Ismet Pasha disengaged with great losses to reach the comparative safety of the Sakarya River, some 30 mi (48 km) to the north and only 50 miles (80 km) from Ankara.
+Eskişehir fell on July 17 despite a vigorous counterattack by Ismet Pasha, who was determined not to surrender any more ground.
+However, saner counsels of Mustafa Kemal Ataturk prevailed, and Ismet Pasha disengaged with great losses to reach the defensive position on the banks of the Sakarya River, some 30 mi (48 km) to the north and only 50 miles (80 km) from Ankara.

 The battle took place along the Sakarya River, around the vicinity of Polatlı, and had a battle line 100 km (62 mi) long.

 The determining feature of the terrain was the river itself, which flows eastward across the plateau, suddenly curves north and then turns back westwards.
 The great loop described forms a natural barrier.
-The river banks are awkward and steep, and bridges were few with only two on the frontal section of the loop.
-East of the loop, the landscape rises before an invader in rocky, barren ridges and hills towards Ankara.
-It was in those hills, east of the river that the Turks dug in their defensive positions.
+The river banks are rugged and steep, and bridges were few with only two on the frontal section of the loop.
+East of the loop, the landscape rises before any westward invader in rocky, barren ridges and hills towards Ankara.
+Turkish high command set their defensive positions on the east bank of the river.
 The front followed the hills east of the Sakarya River from a point near Polatlı southwards to the place at which the Gök River joins the Sakarya, and then swung at right angles eastwards, following the line of the Gök River.
 The region was excellent defensive ground.

 For the Greeks, the question was one of whether to dig in and rest on their previous gains, or to advance towards Ankara in great effort and destroy the Army of the Grand National Assembly.
 Either option was difficult to resolve and posed the eternal problems with which the Greek staff had to deal since the beginning of the war.
 The dangers of extending their lines of communications still further in an inhospitable terrain that killed horses, caused vehicles to break down and prevented the movement of heavy artillery, were obvious.
-The present front gave the Greeks control of the essential strategic railway and was tactically most favourable, but the Army of the Grand National Assembly had escaped encirclement at Kütahya, so nothing had been settled.
-For the Greeks, that made the temptation of achieving a knockout blow irresistible.
+The present front gave the Greeks control of the essential strategic railway and was tactically most favourable, but the Army of the Grand National Assembly had escaped encirclement at Kütahya, without a decisive military engagement.
+For the Greek command, a decisive blow against the enemy military on low military supplies was an opportunity that could not have been passed, since it could mean the total disintegration of the Turkish army and the fall of the newly found government in Ankara.
+Knowing the danger of a military failure, Turkish high command had already made plans to possibly retreat and make Kayseri (Caesarea) the new seat of the government, a few hundred kilometers to the east of Ankara.